aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-rows-and-columns/applying-style-on-a-row-or-column/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithRowsandColumns-ApplyingStyleOnRowColumn-AddingColumnStyle.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithRowsandColumns-ApplyingStyleOnRowColumn-AddingColumnStyle.cs" >}}
 ## **Applying Style on a Row**
 To apply a custom style on a row using Aspose.Cells.GridDesktop, please follow the steps below: